Richard Owen (rugby league)

-He has played for Featherstone Lions ALRFC, Westgate Redoubt ARLFC, Castleford Tigers (Heritage № 863), Keighley Cougars (loan), Wakefield Trinity Wildcats (two spells, first one on loan), Leigh Centurions and Doncaster in Kingstone Press League 1.
+He has played for Featherstone Lions ALRFC, Westgate Redoubt ARLFC, Castleford Tigers, Keighley Cougars (loan), Wakefield Trinity Wildcats (two spells, first one on loan), Leigh Centurions and Doncaster in Kingstone Press League 1.

 Background

 Owen was born in Normanton, West Yorkshire, England.

 Career

 Owen made an impressive start to his Super League career for Castleford in 2008 - scoring 13 tries in 24 games.
 Due to the team suffering some key injuries he was moved to the wing and formed a good partnership with Michael Shenton towards the end of that year.

 Owen played mainly at full back for the Castleford Tigers in 2009 where he showed some excellent form.

 In round three of 2010 Richie suffered a badly broken leg against the Bradford Bulls.

 After signing a new two-year deal for the Castleford Tigers in 2010, Owen made a try scoring return for his club in a round eight victory over Hull FC.

 In May 2014, Owen joined Wakefield Trinity Wildcats on loan until the end of the season.
 In October 2014, he joined Wakefield Trinity Wildcats on a permanent deal, signing a three-year contract.

 He was a free agent having been released from his contract with the Wakefield Trinity Wildcats by mutual consent in 2016.